The contract environment is an interface that defines the facilities -- objects, functions, data sources, etc. -- available to contracts.

 There is also a slightly larger set of host functions that act on host objects: creating, modifying, inspecting and manipulating them.
 Some host functions allow copying blocks of binary data into and out of the VM memory of the guest, and some host functions perform cryptographic operations on host objects.

 There are also host functions for interacting with select components of the host environment beyond the host object repertoire, such as reading and writing ledger entries, emitting events, calling other contracts, and accessing information about the transaction context in which guest code is executing.

 Host objects can be passed (by handle) directly to storage routines or between collaborating contracts.
 No serialization or deserialization code needs to exist in the guest: the host knows how to serialize and deserialize all of its object types and does so transparently whenever necessary.

 Values and types

-Specifically, the value type can directly encode 63-bit unsigned integers (equivalent to positive signed 64-bit numbers), but also boolean true and false, signed or unsigned 32-bit integers, typed host object handles, typed error codes, small symbols (up to 10 latin-alphanumeric characters), small bitsets (up to 60 bits), or a unique void value.
+Specifically, the value type can directly encode small integers (up to 56 bits), but also boolean true and false, signed or unsigned 32-bit integers, typed host object handles, typed error codes, small symbols (up to 9 latin-alphanumeric characters), or a unique void value.
 Individual bits in a value are allocated to tagging and switching between these cases dynamically, and host functions or objects that require specific cases may reject values of other cases.